NataljaL/Hindamine/chapter1.md

 *** =solution

-# Let's create a vector
+# Let create a vector
 names <- c("Matti", "Pekka", "Liisa", "Anna")

 # Acess the first value of the vector